HackaLibramont/TourismPortal/README.md

 ```

 ### interests
-*GET interests.json* : a list of events
+*GET interests.json* : a list of interests

-*GET categories/:category_id/interests.json* : a list of events matching a given :category_id
+*GET categories/:category_id/interests.json* : a list of interests matching a given :category_id

 ```json
   [